TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/AtTheCommandline/Index.rst

    VERSION=latest

    # Where to publish documentation
-   # The webroot folder is: /home/user/public_html
+   # The webroot folder is: /home/user/public_html ≙ https://docs.typo3.org
    BUILDDIR=/home/user/public_html/typo3cms/RenderTYPO3DocumentationGuide/latest

-   # The folder with the project source
+   # The folder with the project source ≙ base folder of the repository, if it is one
    GITDIR=/home/user/TYPO3CMS-Guide-RenderTypo3Documentation.git

    # If GITURL is empty then GITDIR is published unmodified, that is, "as it is"
    # GITURL=

    # If GITURL is given then a `git checkout $GITBRANCH; git pull $GITURL --force`
-   # will be done first
+   # will be done first.
+So the repository is updated first.
    GITURL=https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-Typoscript.git
    GITBRANCH=latest